SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - hexadecimal numbers are assumed to be positive in MINT not signed like decimal numbers

-All programing logic for decimal and hexadecimal need to follow integer logic and and fixed point numbers need to scaled before logic then converted back.
+All programming logic for decimal and hexadecimal need to follow integer logic and and fixed point numbers need to scaled before logic then converted back.